Boris Kadomtsev

 Boris Borisovich Kadomtsev (Борис Борисович Кадомцев; 9 November 1928 – 19 August 1998) was a Soviet and Russian plasma physicist who worked on controlled fusion problems (e.g. tokamaks).
 He developed a theory of transport phenomena in turbulent plasmas and a theory of the so-called anomalous behavior of plasmas in magnetic fields.
 In 1966, he discovered plasma instability with trapped particles.

 In 1970, Kadomtsev and Vladimir Petviashvili introduced into plasma physics the Kadomtsev–Petviashvili equation (KP equation), a nonlinear partial differential equation with applications in theoretical physics and complex analysis.
 The exact solution to the KP equation was later found by Vladimir Zakharov and Alexei Shabat, which helped solve the Schottky problem.

 Early life and career

 Kadomtsev graduated from Moscow State University in 1951.
 He then worked at the Institute for Physics and Energy in Obninsk.
-In 1956, he worked at the Institute for Atomic Energy.
-In 1976 to 1998, he was chief editor of the journal Physics-Uspekhi.
+Starting in 1956, he worked at the Institute for Atomic Energy.
+From 1976 to 1998, he was the chief editor of the journal Physics-Uspekhi ("Successes in Physics").

-Since 1973, he has been chair of the plasma physics section of the state committee for the use of nuclear energy.
+From 1973 until his death in 1998, he was the chair of the plasma physics section of the state committee for the use of nuclear energy.

 He died on 19 August 1998 and was buried at Troyekurovskoye Cemetery.